Nested resiliency for Storage Spaces Direct

 Step 1: Create storage tier templates

-New-StorageTier cmdlet.
-You only need to do this once, and then every new volume you create can reference these template.
-Specify the
+New-StorageTier cmdlet before creating volumes.
+You only need to do this once, and then every new volume you create can reference these templates.

 -MediaType of your capacity drives and, optionally, the